klalicki/dweb2/src/content/classes/10-developing-project/slides.md

 https://github.com/klalicki/astro-starter

+---

+## CSS Resets

+Many browsers have their own default styles for HTML elements.
+This can lead to inconsistencies in how a website looks across different browsers.
+It's usually a good idea to start with a CSS reset or a CSS "normalize" stylesheet to create a consistent baseline.

+---

 ## Fonts in Astro

 We can, of course, use regular Google Fonts links and paste them into our `<head>`.

 However, we also have a neat option to install and import them directly (which theoretically should load a bit faster).
 We will use [Fontsource](https://fontsource.org/) for this.

+---

 ## Using Fontsource